zio/zio-schema/docs/overview/index.md

 You can then use one of the various codecs (or create your own) to serialize and deserialize your types.

-Example of codecs are:
+Example of possible codecs are:
  - CSV Codec
+ - JSON Codec (already available)
- - Apache Avro Codec
+ - Apache Avro Codec (in progress)
- - JSON Codec
+ - Apache Thrift Codec (in progress)
  - XML Codec
  - YAML Codec
- - Protobuf Codec
+ - Protobuf Codec (already available)
  - QueryString Codec
  - etc.